 Ken Ren developed core backend features for the 250908-NET/Pangolins repository, focusing on robust data persistence and user management within a one-month period.
-He designed and implemented PlayerGameRecord and GameRecord models with a repository framework using C# and Entity Framework Core, enabling full CRUD operations and seamless DbContext integration.
-Ken established a dedicated User Repository and Service Layer, applying the DTO pattern and dependency injection to streamline updates and ensure maintainable code.
-He resolved async operation issues in gameplay data flow, scaffolded RESTful API endpoints for user management, and introduced comprehensive unit tests, resulting in a scalable, testable backend foundation.
+He designed and implemented PlayerGameRecord and GameRecord models with a repository framework, integrating them into Entity Framework Core for full CRUD support.
+Ken established a dedicated User Repository and Service Layer, applying dependency injection and namespace management to ensure maintainability.
+He resolved async operation issues in gameplay data flow and scaffolded a User Controller with DTO-based updates and comprehensive unit tests.
+Using C# and SQL, Ken delivered a scalable foundation for future analytics and reliable service operations.

 October 2025 performance summary for 250908-NET/Pangolins.
 Focused on establishing robust persistence layers for gameplay data and strengthening user management, with key feature deliveries, critical bugs fixed, and a scalable foundation for future analytics and services.
 Delivered end-to-end data models and repository infrastructure for PlayerGameRecord and GameRecord, created a dedicated User Repository and Service with clean namespace scoping, resolved async operation issues in game flow, and scaffolded user API surfaces and tests to support reliable operations.